shuhaowu/remote-for-pianoteq/README.md

   the list of custom reverb presets from the API.
 - Ability to control the custom velocity curve preset.
 Again, listing the custom velocity curve preset seems not be possible from the API.
+- Some Piano preset's reverb preset is a custom one.
+The API returns "undefined" as the preset which means we can't really display a valid value in the UI.
+When this happens, the UI displays a reverb of "Unknown/Custom".

 Running this
 ------------